-The back of the Axon Dock core has two ports for Ethernet cables, the WAN and LAN ports.
+The back of the Axon Dock core has two ports for Ethernet cables, the WAN and MGMT ports.

 Note: The USB port on the rear of the core is not currently functional.
 It is there for future applications.

 - Plug one of the Ethernet cables into the WAN port.

 - Plug the other end of this Ethernet cable into an active Internet port, which connects to your agency network.

 - Plug the other Ethernet cable into the MGMT port.

 - Plug the other end of this Ethernet cable to your computer.